JDB03/TechWriting-Readme/README.md

    If you run into errors or crashes, See [Troubleshooting](#Troubleshooting).

 # Troubleshooting

+## VirtualBox
+- If you get a black screen on startup try reimporting the OVA
+- If you aren't able to see anything on a computer with a 4K display, select view in the top menu bar and manually set your resolution to `1920 x 1080` or `1920 x 1200` and set the scale factor to `200%`
+- If you are using Windows and have WSL2 installed you may encounter a slow VM or one that doesn't run at all.
+To solve this problem, search `Turn Windows Features on or off` in the windows search bar and uncheck `Virtual Machine Platform`.
+This will disable WSL2 until you re-enable it, at which point your VirtualBox problems may start happening again.

 ## VCS Tool isn't working
 - `Input data is not valid format: 'NoneType' object is not subscriptable`
    - This error is cause by the repos.yaml file being empty.
 Check with one of the Programming coordinators to see if this should be the case